The Fiat 127 was the European best-seller from 1973 to 1978.

 The Dacia Logan was the best-selling model in Central & Eastern Europe from 2005 to 2008

-Central & Eastern Europe figures include Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia, with Croatia and Serbia added in 2008.
+Before 2011, Central & Eastern Europe figures were separate and included Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia, with Croatia and Serbia added in 2008.
 Dominated by the Skoda Fabia with a huge 120,000+ annual sales in the early noughties, the Central & Eastern Europe models ranking took a Romanian turn in 2005 when the Dacia Logan took the lead.
 It stayed in pole position for 4 consecutive years before the Skoda Octavia became the consumers’ favourite in 2009.

 Central & Eastern Europe Historical Data: